sa2c/AccelerateAI/sections/installing.md

 script to a large simulation suite), then please see the more detailed sections below.

-If you encounter difficulty installing software, please contact [SA2C Support][sa2c-support], who will be able to assist and advise.
+If you encounter difficulty installing software, please contact [Supercomputing Wales Support][scw-support], who will be able to assist and advise.

 ## Python